Advertisement

 Children across the UK could go without food and presents this Christmas as poverty continues to soar.
 Here’s how to donate charity gifts

 Christmas is a magical time for so many children – waiting for Santa to arrive, unwrapping presents, feasting on roast dinner.
-But it is also an expensive time of year, more than ever in the cost of living crisis, and many children will have to go without this Christmas.
+But it is also an expensive time of year, especially amid the cost of living crisis, and many children will have to go without this Christmas.
 If you’ve ever considered giving a Christmas gift or donating a toy to a child who might otherwise not receive one, now is the time.

-There are a number of ways to give presents to disadvantaged kids, from toy drives to cash donations and Christmas dinners.
+There are a number of ways to give presents to disadvantaged kids, from toy drives to cash donations.
 Read on to find out how you could give a child a reason to smile with charity Christmas gifts.

 Donate a toy to a child in need